• Skip to primary navigation

 Instructions

-• Turn your pressure to saute.
+• Turn your pressure to saute on the Instant Pot.

-Remove the bacon from the pressure cooker, but leave the rendered bacon fat in.
-Add onions to the cooker and saute for about 3-5 minutes.
+• Add onions to the cooker and saute for about 3-5 minutes.
 At the end of the time, add in your garlic.
 Saute the garlic for about a minute.

-Add in seasonings, stock, pumpkin, rice and parmesan.
+• Add in seasonings, stock, pumpkin, rice and parmesan.

-Place lid on pressure cooker and seal.
+• Place lid on pressure cooker and seal.
 Making sure the pressure on the lid is closed.
 Set to high pressure for 8 minutes.
 Cook and once the time has gone off, quick release the pressure.

-Once it is released, remove the lid carefully.
+• Once it is released, remove the lid carefully.

-This is best the day of, but also really great as a leftover.
+• This is best the day of, but also really great as a leftover.
 Make sure and store in the fridge in an airtight container.
 It is good for up to 4-5 days.
 Simply reheat in the microwave or cooktop.

 « Simple Fall Charcuterie Board